Let’s start our day with a nice cup of guilt-free coffee.

 In the last decade, coffee pod machines have taken over.
 We have noticed this, especially since we have been on the road.
 Almost every hotel has a Keurig or Nespresso pod machine.
 Even most of the Airbnb places we go to have one of the pod machines.

 Coffee pods are convenient.

 I get it.
-The alarm goes off, and you roll out of bed, make yourself a cup of coffee.
+The alarm goes off, and you roll out of bed and make a cup of coffee.

 Press a button and pop the little coffee pod into the machine.
-Followed by the humming sound of the water pushing and a couple of seconds later, you have your brew ready to go.
+Followed by the humming sound of the water pushing, you have your brew ready to go a couple of seconds later.

 Now, I have to be straight up with you here.
 I am a coffee addict.
-I have been using a percolator for a long time, and I love the coffee that these little things make.
-Sure they require a little bit more work than just placing a pod in a machine and pressing a button.
-(There is actually a little bit of skill needed if you want your coffee to taste amazing.)
-But it’s not that hard, trust me if I can do it, you can too.
+I have been using a percolator for a long time, and I love the coffee these little things make.
+Sure they require a little more work than just placing a pod in a machine and pressing a button.
+(There is a little skill needed if you want your coffee to taste amazing.)
+But it’s not that hard, trust me; if I can do it, you can too.

-So getting a machine that uses plastic pods which are known to leach chemicals and uses old coffee (who knows how long the pod has been in there), wasn’t going to work for me.
+Getting a machine that uses plastic pods known to leech chemicals and uses old coffee (who knows how long the pod has been in there) wasn’t going to work for me.

-I am not a big fan of long blacks or drip coffee.
-I like my cappuccino or espresso.
-The good old percolator was going to be my weapon of choice, especially since we are currently traveling.
+I am not a big fan of long blacks or drip coffee, and I like my cappuccino or espresso.
+The good old percolator will be my weapon of choice, especially since we are currently traveling.

 The reason why I am talking about coffee pods and why biodegradable coffee pods aren’t the answer is simple: